Record federal coronavirus bailout package may not be enough

-ATLANTA - The $2 trillion economic stimulus package the U.S. Senate passed Wednesday night to deal with the impacts of coronavirus was historic, far eclipsing the $831 billion Congress doled out during the Great Recession in 2009.
+ATLANTA - The $2 trillion economic stimulus package the U.S. Senate passed Wednesday night, March 25, to deal with the impacts of coronavirus was historic, far eclipsing the $831 billion Congress doled out during the Great Recession in 2009.

 But depending on how long COVID-19 keeps sickening and killing Americans, the record bailout may be too little to put businesses and workers back on their feet.